torproject/onionbalance/docs/design.md

   expired introduction points.
 * Confirm that the descriptor timestamp is not more than 4 hours in the past.
   An older descriptor indicates that the instance may no longer be online and publishing descriptors.
-The instance should not be included in the master descriptor.
+The instance should not be included in the main descriptor.

 It should be possible for two or more independent management servers to